 Kurje Lhakhang: Located further along the valley, Kurje Lhakhang comprises three temples.
 The exciting thing here is comparing the 17th-century structure on the right side with the 20th century on the left (the one built by H.M.
 Ashi Kesang Wangmo Wangchuck, Grand-Queen Mother).
 These three temples are surrounded by a 108 chorten wall.
 Kurje is very special as the kings of Bhutan and other Royal Family members are cremated here.

 Tamshing Lhakhang: Take a walk from Kurje Lhakhang to Tamshing Lhakhang.
 This temple was founded in 1501 by Terton Pema Lingpa, a re-incarnation of Guru Padmasambhava’s.
 There are very old religious paintings around the inner walls of the temple.
 Take an experience before restoration.

-Jakar Dzong: Constructed in 1549 by the great grandfather of the first Shabdrung, the dzong was initially built as a monastery.
+Jakar Dzong: Constructed in 1549 by the great-grandfather of the first Shabdrung, the dzong was initially built as a monastery.
 It was upgraded in 1646 after the Shabdrunghad firmly established his power.
-Jakar Dzong is now used as the administrative centre for Bumthang valley and also houses the regional monk body.
+Jakar Dzong is now used as the administrative center for Bumthang valley and also houses the regional monk body.